aleshaleksey/fansys23/12-equipment-economy.md

 ### Late, renaissance and industrial age

-This is the usual "adventuring guilds" settings.
+This is the usual "adventuring guilds" settings, although steampunk also tends to fall into this category.
 All kinds of weapons and armours are available.
 Some have become obsolete (under some situations).
 Firearms become available.
 Techniques of extracting resources and crafting become very efficient, and all kinds of sciences flourish.
 Labour costs are high, but productivity of labour also increases due to advanced techniques and industrialisation.
 Population densities are generally high.
 Most of the world has been at least crudely mapped.
 Most ruins have been found and at least some are explored.
 It is possible that monsters and other "inhuman" forces have retreated, or are waiting for their chance to return their eminence.

 ___